 UQ lake and amphitheatre renewal

-The iconic UQ lake and part of the amphitheatre is
+The iconic UQ lake and amphitheatre precinct

-now open for the community to enjoy.
+is now open for the community to enjoy.

 While the ecosystem in the lake is establishing, it is likely algae will appear particularly following warmer weather and periods of heavy rainfall.
 The algae is non-toxic and is not expected to impact development of the lake’s ecosystem.
 We will continue to monitor the lake and follow advice from water planning and management specialists.